linjc16/linjc16.github.io/_pages/about.md

 My research interests revolve around AI4Science, including
 - Drug Discovery
-- Natural Language Processing (especially in healthcare domain)
+- Natural Language Processing (especially in the healthcare domain)
 - Multi-modal Learning (text, gene, drug, protein, etc.)

 _I am currently seeking research-oriented internship opportunities for the summer of 2024.
 Please contact me if you have any recruitment openings._